-Time Visual signals Audio signals -3 minutes 2020 3 balls (red with white cross) • 7 • 7 • 7 3 short blasts of hooter -2 minutes ♦ 2 balls (red with white cross) 97 97 2 short blasts of hooter -1 minutes 0 1 balls (red with white cross) O T 1 short blasts of hooter START v ↓ drops Dropping the single ball (red with white cross) LONG Long blast of hooter Mass false start Waving Starter waving red flag or or x repeated Repeated short blasts of hooter viii.
-Should the Judge at the Start consider that many crews are on the course-side of the Start line at the designated start time, or should the Starter find that many crews are late to the Start through reasons beyond their control; the Starter may delay the Start at his sole discretion.
-Alternatively, he may start the race on time and if appropriate may award penalties as provided in these Rules.
+Time Visual signals Audio signals -3 minutes 3 balls (red with white cross) 9 49 494 3 short blasts of hooter -2 minutes × 2 balls (red with white cross) 9 2 short blasts of hooter -1 minutes 4 1 ball (red with white cross) 9 1 short blast of hooter START ↓ ↓ drops Dropping the single ball (red with white cross) LONG Long blast of hooter Mass false start Waving Starter waving red flag repeated Repeated short blasts of hooter viii.
+Should the Judge at the Start consider that many crews are on the course-side of the Start line at the designated start time, or should the Starter find that many crews are late to the Start through reasons beyond their control; the Starter may delay the Start at their sole discretion.
+Alternatively, they may start the race on time and if appropriate may award penalties as provided in these Rules.